AintJierie/GitVista/README.md

 Pagination and large dataset handling

-🤝 Contributing
+## 🤝 Contributing

-Have ideas to improve GitPulse?
+Have ideas to improve GitVista?
 Contributions welcome!

 Fork the repository